 Fievel: Let's go on that ride again!

 Mama: Where did I get such a son?

-In Ghostbusters, after demolishing an entire ballroom to catch their first ghost, Ray Stantz remarks, "That wasn't such a chore, now was it?"
+- In Ghostbusters (1984), after demolishing an entire ballroom to catch their first ghost, Ray Stantz remarks, "That wasn't such a chore, now was it?"

-The climax of Star Trek VI, with General Chang's Bird-of-Prey blasting away at the helpless Enterprise has this gem after yet another Screen Shake:
+- The climax of Star Trek VI: The Undiscovered Country, with General Chang's Bird-of-Prey blasting away at the helpless Enterprise has this gem after yet another Screen Shake:

-From The Hangover: Alan says a variation of this ("That was awesome!") after he almost navigates them into a semi truck on the freeway while they're driving to Vegas.
+- From The Hangover: Alan says "That was awesome!" after he almost navigates them into a semi truck on the freeway while they're driving to Vegas.

 Doug: That was NOT awesome, what is wrong with you?!

 - A great version in The African Queen, after negotiating rapids: